Nazneen-akram/javascript-typescript-piaic-calculator/README.md

 The code is structured to be interactive and user-friendly, allowing the user to perform calculations with ease.

 ## Dependencies
-1. inquirer: For capturing user input.
+1. `inquirer`: For capturing user input.
-2. chalk: For adding colored output to the console.
+2. `chalk`: For adding colored output to the console.
 ## Author
 <span style="color:red">Nazneen Akram</span>